Study

 The result was a production-ready MDR terminal template that functioned with the same internal logic as the original series assets.
 The project served as a definitive case study in FUI reconstruction and sparked significant engagement within the professional design community.

 • Peer Recognition: The project’s accuracy was validated by industry peers, including those with direct connections to the show's production, who noted the precision of the technical recreation.
+They shared that what you see in the show is real software the actors can play with.

 • Creative Connection: Sharing the process behind the rig led to high-level discussions regarding the intersection of retro-aesthetics and modern motion engineering.